 - Budgetary limitations: In some cases, the question of whether or not to proceed with a move to the cloud will simply come down to money.
 For firms that are operating with already tightened budgets, the lengthy path towards a visible ROI may make for an uphill battle.

-Especially in today’s environment, the benefits a cloud-based practice management solution can provide to any law firm are irrefutable.
-Whether as part of a plan to navigate COVID-19, to ensure preparedness for a future crisis, or to enable greater efficiency, productivity, and collaboration across the firm, there is no better time to explore a cloud-based solution.
+Law firms that invest in a move to the cloud are investing in their futures —and in today’s environment, the benefits a cloud-based practice management solution can provide to any law firm are irrefutable.
+Whether as part of a plan to ensure preparedness for a future crisis or to enable greater efficiency, productivity, and collaboration across the firm (such as lawyers and IT professionals), there is no better time to explore a cloud-based solution like 3E.
+The world’s most innovative large and mid-size law firms trust 3E to run their mission-critical financial and practice management operations.

-Read our white paper, Changing the mid-sized law firms’ leadership mindset to accelerate cloud adoption, to learn more.
+To learn more about making a cloud transition, read our white paper, Changing the mid-sized law firms’ leadership mindset to accelerate cloud adoption.